-When people ask me about how to become a fitness coach online, I direct them first towards how to become a fitness coach in general.
+When people ask me how to become a fitness coach online, I direct them first toward how to become a fitness coach.

-No matter how knowledgeable or experienced you think you are as a PT, not having the right credentials will not only hinder your career progress, it could also jeopardize it.
+No matter how knowledgeable or experienced you think you are as a PT, not having the right credentials will jeopardize your career progress.

-You need to be certified in order to get the necessary permits and insurances so that your operation is always covered and above board.
+You need to be certified to get the necessary permits and insurance so that your operation is always covered and above board.

-And let’s face it, even if you do happen to be the world’s greatest PT, no one is going to know that by just looking at you.
+And let’s face it, even if you do happen to be the world’s greatest PT, no one will know that by just looking at you.